CircuitCrafter07/Week-1/VSD_riskV/week1/Day1/README.md

 #  Day 1: Introduction to Verilog RTL Design & Synthesis

-Welcome to **Day 1** of the RTL Workshop!
+Welcome to Day 1** of the RISK-V Workshop!
-Today, you'll embark on your journey into digital design by learning Verilog, open-source simulation with **Icarus Verilog (iverilog)**, and the basics of logic synthesis using **Yosys**.
-This guide will walk you through practical labs, essential concepts, and insightful explanations to help you build a strong foundation in RTL design.
+Today, we embark on your journey into digital design by learning Verilog, open-source simulation with **Icarus Verilog (iverilog)**, and the basics of logic synthesis using **Yosys**.
+This will walk you through practical labworks, essential concepts, and insightful explanations to help you understand and build  a strong foundation in RTL design.

 ---